aaronmams/jekyll-now/_posts/2016-11-02-Model-free quantification of time-series predictability.md

 2. Initialize i=1 and $z_{j=1,...,6}=0$
 3. The rank sequence of the selected values 6,9,11 is 1,2,3.
 4. It is equal to $\pi_{1}$, therefore $z_{1}$ is increased to 1.
-5. Because i<7-3, teh next values 9,11,12 are selected which have the rank sequence 1,2,3.
+5. Because $i<7-3$, the next values 9,11,12 are selected which have the rank sequence 1,2,3.
 4. It is again equal to $\pi_{1}$, therefore $z_{1} is increased to 2.
 The loop between Step 3 and Step 5 is then passed through three more times, which leads in the end to $z_{1}=2, z_{2}=0, z_{3}=1, z_{4}=2, z_{5}=0, z_{6}=0$.
 6. The values of the counters are divided by *sum=5* which leads to $p_{1}'$=2/5, $p_{2}'$=0,$p_{3}'$=1/5, $p_{4}'$=2/5, $p_{5}'$=0, $p_{6}'$=0.
 7. On the basis of non-zero $p_{j}'$, the permutation entropy of order 3 is $H_{3}=(2/5ln(2/5)+1/5ln(1/5)+2/5ln(2/5))$.